openshift/training/beta-3-setup.md

 The last step will be to add a route to make it publicly accessible.

 ### Adding a Route to Our Application
-When we used `ex generate`, the only thing that was not created was a route for our application.
+When we used `new-app`, the only thing that was not created was a route for our application.

 Remember that routes are associated with services, so, determine the id of your services from the service output you looked at above.

-For example, it might be `simple-openshift-sinatra`.
+**Hint:** It is `simple-openshift-sinatra`.

 **Hint:** You will need to use `osc get services` to find it.

-Edit `sinatra-route.json` it to incorporate the service name you determined.
-Hint: you need to edit the `serviceName` field.

 When you are done, create your route:

     osc create -f sinatra-route.json
-    a8b8c72b-b07c-11e4-b390-525400b33d1d
+    sinatra-route

 Check to make sure it was created:

     osc get route
     NAME                HOST/PORT                             PATH                SERVICE                  LABELS
-    sinatra-route       hello-sinatra.cloudapps.example.com                       sin
+    sinatra-route       hello-sinatra.cloudapps.example.com                       simple-openshift-sinatra

 And now, you should be able to verify everything is working right: